Cruise in the Austral islands, the secret archipelagoe

 The stopovers of our cruises in the Austral islands

-During its cruise to the Austral Islands from 8 to 18 January 2022, Aranui 5 will call at the four main islands of the archipelago.
+During its cruise to the Austral Islands from September 4th to 16th 2021, Aranui 5 will call at the five main islands of the archipelago.

 Rapa, the fruit island